 As the year 2020 arrived, we were living and thinking as we had been in 2019, 2018 and 2017.
 There was plenty of fear and outrage in the world, but the levels were fairly smooth.
 And then, unexpectedly, a long and nightmarish storm battered us.

-This type of delay is not unusual, and a great example of it was the Nazi holocaust.
-Everyone knows about it now, but in the aftermath of World War II, it simply wasn’t talked about.
-After millions of Jews were murdered as an industrial process, the remaining Jews spoke fairly little of it.
-“We didn’t talk about it until about 1960,” I was told by those who lived through it as adults.
-And the records bear that up.
+This type of delay is not unusual.
+In the aftermath of World War II, the Holocaust simply wasn’t talked about.
+Even the remaining Jews spoke fairly little of it.
+“We didn’t talk about it until about 1960,” I was told by those who lived through it as adults, and the records bear that up.

 Recalibration

-For obvious reasons I think we need to choose reality above fantasy, but this is the more challenging choice: reality is stark and doesn’t cater to human feelings.
+I think we need to choose reality, but this is the more challenging choice: reality is stark and doesn’t cater to human feelings.
 Fantasy, on the other hand, is fitted directly to emotional desires: it succeeds by painting pictures of whatever the hearers would like to be true.

 In the past, centering on reality couldn’t be done as easily as it can now, and so people recovered slowly.
-For emotional reasons it may not be terribly fast even now, but we can move ourselves ahead rather faster than slower by centering on facts.
+For emotional reasons it hasn’t been terribly fast even now, but we can move ourselves ahead rather faster than slower by centering on facts.

 Everyone got it anyway.

-However the disease entered the world, the mayhem that followed was sold with “We have to prevent people from getting it.”
-And so we have to begin by facing the fact that everyone got it anyway… that the threats and enforcements and orders – the actions of authority and the authorized – simply failed.
+All of the mayhem and abuse were sold with “We have to prevent people from getting it.”
+And so we have to begin by facing the fact that everyone got it anyway… that the threats and enforcements and orders… the actions of authority and the authorized… simply failed.
+It was the greatest public failure in human history.

 The Second Point

-Once we can accept that the measures taken by authority failed openly (which will be hard for some people), there is a second point to hold in mind:
+Once we can accept that the fact that the whole, dark exercise fell flat on its face, there is a second point to hold in mind:

 Excuses for that which failed serve fantasy rather than reality.

-Accepting reality can be hard, and one of the best tools for helping us through the process is logic: clear and almost mathematical thinking.
-Logic may not help a great deal with emotions (which are not to be summarily tossed out), but it gives us solid ground on which to stand and sort ourselves.
+One of the best tools for helping us through the acceptance process is logic: clear and almost mathematical thinking.
+Logic may not help a great deal with emotions, but it gives us solid ground on which to stand and sort ourselves.

-So, if everyone got it anyway, then the edicts for “stopping the spread” and so on were wrong, and the need to justify what failed keeps fantasy alive.
+So, if everyone got it anyway, all the edicts and punishments were wrong, and all attempts to evade that recognition are enemies of mind.

 Last Words

-Jesus was ever so right when he advised people to clean the inside first, and that’s precisely what I’m recommending here.
-There may be a time for holding people accountable, but not before recalibrating ourselves.
+Jesus was ever so right when he advised people to clean the inside first.
+We need to begin by fixing ourselves.

 Paul Rosenberg